vdanielb/vdanielb.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
 My full name is Vincentius Daniel Budidharma, but I prefer to be called **Daniel**.
 I'm currently studying at UCSD.
 My interests include machine learning, statistics, and data science.
-Outside of coding, I enjoy watching and hiking.
+Outside of coding, I enjoy watching films and hiking.